Laurie Robinson & Emmanuel Fratianni, co-founders

 Ms. Robinson holds the unique distinction of being one of the few living American women composers to perform as a soloist, her own creations with the major orchestras of the world, including the Los Angeles Philharmonic at the Hollywood Bowl, the National Symphony Orchestra at the Kennedy Center, Pittsburg Symphony, London Philharmonic at Abby Road studios and Royal Albert Hall, among many others.
 Her recorded music has been released by labels EMI Classics, Nile Rodgers’ Sum’thing Else Records and Curb Records.

-Her numerous awards and credits as a record producer, composer and orchestrator include two separate debuts on the American Billboard Top10, Classical/Crossover Charts, “Soundtrack of the Year” from Play Magazine for the score to Advent Rising, a GANG Award and numerous GANG and NAViGaTR Nominations, and a “platinum album” arranger for a UK teen pop sensation.
+Her awards and credits as a record producer, composer and orchestrator include two separate debuts on the American Billboard Top10, Classical/Crossover Charts, “Soundtrack of the Year” from Play Magazine for the score to Advent Rising, a GANG Award and numerous GANG and NAViGaTR Nominations, and a “platinum album” arranger for a UK teen pop sensation.

 Her guest lectures in education, music pedagogy and media composing include Women in Film, WorldCon and the Burbank Parent Education Council among others.